What's all the fuss about workplaces really about? It's not like it can affect anything important like productivity... right?

 You might think that our headline “Workplace” is too broad?
 That’s on purpose.
-Because the workplace is made out by so many different building blocks, from furniture to workplace culture, we have to go through it all.
+Because the workplace is made out of so many different building blocks, from furniture to workplace culture, we have to go through it all.
 So, consider this the ultimate workplace manual which is here to educate, guide and support you in the pursuit of a better workplace environment.

 What is space planning?
 What does it really mean?
-For some, who have the luxury, space planning can mean designing the spaces of your workplace before your move in to it.
+For some, who have the luxury, space planning can mean designing the spaces of your workplace before your move into it.
 For others it revolves more around optimizing the space you’re already in.
-Smart space planning on the other hand is an artform.
+Smart space planning on the other hand is an art form.

 Smart space planning entails planning a space based on the potential activities taking place there.
 It involves calculating the space needed for every activity as well as the equipment and furniture.
 It also includes knowing your own workplace well.
 What are your needs?
-What habits exists in this office and what problems do we have?
+What habits exist in this office and what problems do we have?

 Start off by making a list of all of the activities taking place in your office.
-Ask your coworkers what they think is missing or what they feel like they need to do a better job.
+Ask your coworkers what they think is missing or what they feel they need to do a better job.
 Then plan your space based on that.
-Think of what lighting these activities need, what type of furniture and which technology.
+Think of what lighting these activities need, what type of furniture, and which technology.
 Sounds easy enough?
 Keep reading and we’ll tell you about all of the popular ways to plan your office space.
 To be able to create the ultimate workplace you’ll need smart space planning as opposed to just planning space.
-Based on your organization’s needs, problems and habits you should plan spaces, furniture, lighting and technology to match them.
-An overall advice is to create more but smaller meeting rooms.
+Based on your organization’s needs, problems and habits you should plan spaces, furniture, lighting, and technology to match them.
+A piece of overall advice is to create more but smaller meeting rooms.
 50-70% of all meetings in Sweden contain 1-4 people.
 So, if you were to be smart about your office space planning you make sure that half of the meeting spaces aren’t conference rooms - they are the biggest space thieves!

 Office layouts are a huge part of the office design and as we mentioned earlier the trends here are evident.
 From separate offices to cubicles to open floor plans.
 An office layout isn't just about the walls we put up and where we put them.
 It's about creating a layout that encourages creativity, favors communication and increases productivity.
 Again – shouldn't be so hard, right?

 Did you know that the trend of open floor plans dates back long before the cool Silicon Valley people started using it?
 The first open floor office was designed in 1939.
-But, as with everything else we got carried away with the design and too many people were crammed into the same space - so we invented cubicles!
+But, as with everything else we got carried away with the design, and too many people were crammed into the same space - so we invented cubicles!